-The granting assets received by immediate descendants and blood relatives (e.g., parents to children or children to parents) or by any religious body or educational body, social charity body, including foundation, cooperative, or individual running micro small scale business, as stipulated by the Minister of Finance, to the extent that there is no linkage of business, employment, ownership and control between the parties, is not taxable.
+The granting of assets received by immediate descendants and blood relatives (e.g., parents to children or children to parents) or by any religious institution or educational institution, social charity institution, including a foundation, cooperative or individual running a micro or small-scale business, as stipulated by the Minister of Finance, to the extent that there is no linkage of business, employment, ownership and control between the parties, is not taxable.

-Insurance premium paid by Indonesian employer to the Insurance Company is taxable income (i.e., subject to employee income tax withholding: the progressive tax rate is applied (i.e., 5% to 30%).
-If it is paid by the individual, the premium paid is not deductible in calculating the tax.
-Further, when the individual receives the benefit directly from the insurance company, the amount received is not taxable to the individual.
+An insurance premium paid by an Indonesian employer to an insurance company is taxable income (i.e., subject to employee income tax withholding: the progressive tax rate is applied, i.e., 5% to 30%).
+If it is paid by the individual, the premium paid is not deductible when calculating the tax.
+Further, when there is a claim for a life insurance benefit, the amount received is not taxable to the beneficiary.

-This may not really be applicable in Indonesia because there is no inheritance tax.
+This may not be applicable in Indonesia because there is no inheritance tax.

-Based on the law, there are two ways to receive the inheritance: as heirs based on the laws or appointed in a testament.
+Under Indonesian law, there are two ways to receive an inheritance: as heirs based on the laws or appointed in a testament.

-This would depend on the rules that are followed in distributing the inheritance, which can be based on the religion (Islamic inheritance rule), culture (many Indonesian tribes has their own rule in inheritance) or Indonesian inheritance law.
+This would depend on the rules that are followed when distributing the inheritance, which can be based on religion (Islamic inheritance rule), culture (many Indonesian tribes have their own rule in inheritance) or Indonesian inheritance law.

-The assets acquired during the marriage become the property of the spouses equally.
+The assets acquired during marriage become the property of the spouses equally.
 For assets owned before the marriage, the right is fully with the spouse who brought the assets.
 For assets granted to a spouse during marriage, the right is also fully with the spouse who received the grant (gift), unless he or she agreed otherwise.